AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 All this journey was surrounded by by-products of my progression.

-For example and learned English very well.
-I learned that international politic conflicts, like the sanctions that made the Russian currency drop made me come to London, so, even with the best I can do, I am not in control.
+For example and learned English very well and my Russian is still kind of good.
+I learned that I do not control everything throught international politic conflicts, like the sanctions that made the Russian currency drop and made me come to London.
 I learnt to drive a motorcycle, I learned scuba diving.
 I learnt some finance by doing a loan to support myself.
 I learnt to create and cook food going through plenty of jobs from green houses, to fast food, to healthy food and to delivery of food by bicycle to pay my expenses.
-I learned to meditate and to travel in my body, to calm me down and to find new ways to explore the unknown.
-I learned to travel, to adapt to cultures and environment, also in places like India or Australia.
+I learned to meditate and to travel in my body, to calm me down and to find new ways to explore the myself.
+I learned to travel, to adapt to cultures and environments, also in places like India, Australia and Ireland.
 I learned to adapt to different social levels, city sizes, and working environments.

 You may believe I am doing too many things, but I also learned to focus, one thing at a time.
 Watching Ted Talks and reading The Power of Now helped me to do so.

-Recently I improved my swimming skills, my front crawl and also my ability to write blogs.
-I really found that Makers helped me not only to learn to code but to enhance this confidence at learning anything, in this specific case, learning a programming language, a testing framework, a stack and then do it again for an entire new environment.
-So, learning to learn is also about knowing that we don't know everything, one thing I progressed a lot is about problem solving and Googling, I think people found me good at it already, but now, I can apply it and enlarge any kind of limit.
+Recently I improved my swimming skills, my front crawl and also my ability to write blogs. **I really found that Makers helped me not only to learn to code but to enhance this confidence at learning anything, in this specific case, learning a programming language, a testing framework, a stack and then do it again for an entire new environment.
+Not to forget the ability to learn to collaborate efficiently quickly with new people.
+So, learning to learn is also about knowing that we don't know everything, one other thing I progressed a lot is about problem solving and online searches, I think people found me good at it already, I expanded it.**

 During this whole journey, I cultivated my perseverance and developed a higher level of self awareness.